Exorcist II: The Heretic: Plot

 Kokumo has become a scientist studying how to prevent locust swarms.
 Lamont learns that Pazuzu attacks people who have psychic healing abilities.
 Regan is able to reach telepathically inside the minds of others; she uses this to help an autistic girl to speak as she waits to see Tuskin.
 Tuskin and her staff are shocked, but the girl's mother is too overjoyed to care, and despite Tuskin's attempt to keep them in the office to figure out what happened, insists on going home so the girl's father can hear her as well.
 Father Merrin, who belonged to a group of theologians that believed psychic powers were a spiritual gift that would one day be shared by all people, thought people like Kokumo and Regan were forerunners of this new type of humanity.
 In a vision, Merrin asks Lamont to watch over Regan.

 Lamont and Regan return to the old house in Georgetown.
 The pair are followed in a taxi by Tuskin and Sharon, who are concerned about Regan's safety.
 En route, Pazuzu tempts Lamont by offering him unlimited power, appearing as a succubus who is a doppelgänger of Regan.
-The taxi crashes into the Georgetown house, killing the driver, but his passengers survive and enter the house, where Sharon sets herself on fire.
+The taxi crashes into the Georgetown house, killing the driver, but Tuskin and Sharon survive; at the front of the house Sharon sets herself on fire.
 Although Lamont initially succumbs to the succubus, he is brought back by Regan and attacks her doppelgänger while a swarm of locusts deluges the house, which begins to crumble around them.
 However, Lamont manages to kill the doppelgänger by beating open its chest and pulling out its heart.
-In the end, Regan banishes the locusts (and Pazuzu) by enacting the same bullroarer ritual attempted by Kokumo to get rid of locusts in Africa (although he failed and was himself possessed).
+In the end, Regan banishes the locusts (and Pazuzu) by enacting the same bullroarer ritual attempted by Kokumo to get rid of locusts in Africa (although he failed and was possessed).
 Outside the house, Sharon dies from her injuries and Tuskin tells Lamont to watch over Regan.
 Regan and Lamont leave while Tuskin stays to answer police questions.